MicrosoftDocs/xamarin-docs/docs/android/user-interface/index.md

 ## [Splash Screen](~/android/user-interface/splash-screen.md)

-An Android app takes some time to to start up, especially when the app is first launched on a device.
+An Android app takes some time to start up, especially when the app is first launched on a device.
 A splash screen may display start up progress to the user.
 This guide explains how to create a splash screen for your app.